We may earn money or other compensation from the companies or products mentioned in this post.

 This is probably the only dining package I would not consider because seating is never hard to find during this incredible stage production.
 During the show you’ll see your favorite Disney characters from Frozen perform, but you can also meet Anna & Elsa in person at California Adventure Park at a different location (check the Disneyland app for place and times).

+Note: Paint the Night Parade is no longer running at Disneyland Resort.
 Paint the Night debuted at Disneyland Park in 2015 for the Diamond Celebration.
 It concluded it’s first run at Disneyland during the 2016 Holiday Season.
-Paint the Night will return to Disneyland Resort, this time at California Adventure Park during Pixar Fest which kicks off April 13, 2018 .
+Paint the Night returned to Disneyland Resort, this time at California Adventure Park during Pixar Fest and beyond .

 This 4 course meal starts at $99 for adults and $45 for children.
 You will sit in prime viewing area on director chairs for the parade.

 No meal is complete without dessert right?

 Sonoma Terrace Paint the Night Reception $80 (offer ended 2018).
 Sonoma Terrace is a wonderful evening event.

 Begin by checking in around an hour before the parade.
 There are seats and tables along the parade route, this space is reserved just for Sonoma Terrace diners and no one will be sitting in front of you on the ground.
 When I checked in, I could choose from front table or a second row bar height table.